 vk::endCommandBuffer(commandBuffer);

 Then, we submit the work and measure the time to have the work completed by the device.
-Once done, we print the results and stop further measurements if we are measuring for more than 3 seconds already:
+Once done, we print the results.
+Then, we stop the measurements if measuring for more than 3 seconds:

-The function formatFloatSI(float) makes just more nice floating point value formatting.
-It prints just three most significant numbers followed by SI suffix like M for mega, G for giga and T for tera.
+The function formatFloatSI(float) nicely formats floating point value.
+It prints just three most significant digits followed by SI suffix like M for mega, G for giga and T for tera.
 Only three digits are printed to keep the output as simple as possible.

 // update number of local workgroups